coookies369/DeminishingReturns/README.md

 * **ResetAfterQuota:** If scrap reductions on moons should be reset after each quota cycle. *Default: false*
 * **dailyRegen:** How much each moons scrap reduction should recover each day. *Default: 0.25*
+* **reductionMultiplier** Multiplier for scrap reduction.
+For example: if 5 of 10 scrap is collected and this value is 0.5, the penalty will be 25% instead of 50%. *Default: 1*